 ♦ To require federal agencies to prepare an Environmental Impact Statement (EIS) for every major legislative proposal or other federal agency action that has a significant impact on the human environment.

 NEPA is the core environmental statute in the U.S. for two main reasons.
 First, it requires an analysis of environmental impacts of proposals that also considers alternatives to the proposal.
 Second, it mandates that the public be involved and have the opportunity to provide comments on the analysis in the Environmental Impact Statements (EIS) or the smaller Environmental Assessments (EA).

 This is a letter sent to all parties who have requested from the Forest Service the NEPA documents for a particular National Forest.
 It provides a vague description of the proposed agency action and requests citizen input within a 30-day comment period (sometimes the comment period is longer).

 Step 1: Citizen Input.

 Step 2: Categorical Exclusion.
-The agency can categorically exclude an area from detailed environmental analysis by a “Finding of No Significant Impact,” meaning that the action is too small to have a significant effect on the landscape and hence no environmental assessment is needed.
+The agency can categorically exclude an area from detailed environmental analysis, meaning that the action is too small to have a significant effect on the landscape and hence no environmental assessment is needed.
 The agency pursues the project, and, there is no further opportunity for citizen involvement, except litigation.
 This was intended for small actions, such as campground revisions, but it is a qualitative judgment call that can easily be abused.
 For example, the Forest Service has exempted several small timber sales adjacent to one another from a complete environmental analysis rather than considering the environmental impacts collectively of the sales.